y-guyon/CrabbyAvif/README.md

 # If libyuv system library can be found with pkg-config, this step can be skipped.
 cd ../libyuv-sys
 ./libyuv.cmd
+# If libyuv system library can be found with pkg-config, this step can be skipped.
+cd ../libsharpyuv-sys
+./libsharpyuv.cmd
 cd ../..
 cargo build
 ```